 As always, I recommend you get B12 from NATURAL sources first if you can (B12 is found in animal products — eggs, shellfish, meats).
 But if you can’t easily get it in your natural diet from natural foods, then here are the synthetic B12 supplements with good reputations for quality.

 VeganSafe B-12 contains methylcobalamin and adenosylcobalamin which are the primary sources for active B-12 found outside of the naturally produced B-12 our bodies generate.
 Global Health which is the company that produces VeganSafe B-12 has been around since 1998.
-Customers have note significant increases in energy while taking VeganSafe B-12 and for those who suffer from nervous system disorders found that they notice changes taking places within weeks of taking this supplement.
+Customers have noted significant increases in energy while taking VeganSafe B-12 and for those who suffer from nervous system disorders found that they notice changes taking places within weeks of taking this supplement.
 VeganSafe B-12 is also very good for fighting homocysteine which can increase your chances of cardiovascular disorders.
-When you look at the research over the years built to prove B-12’s effectiveness, you can’t go wrong with one of the only supplements that offer 2 high quality active forms!
-VeganSafe B-12 is my #1 choice for a B-12 supplement!
+When you look at the research over the years built to prove B-12’s effectiveness, you can’t go wrong with one of the only supplements that offer 2 high-quality active forms!
+VeganSafe B-12 is my #1 choice for a B-12 supplement Windows 7 home premiumk!

 #2 Jarrow Formulas Methylcobalamin (Methyl B12)

-Jarrow Formulas methylcobalamin B-12 supplement contains 5000 micrograms per lozenge.
-Customer have reported that this product has helped cure diabetic related syndromes causing memory loss and even hypothyroidism.
-Jarrow Formulas offer methylcobalamin B-12 in several dosages including: 500mcg, 1000mcg, 2500mcg, and the most potent 5000mcg.
-Depending on the severity of your B-12 deficiency or any other symptom causing you to seek B-12 supplementation, you want to consult a doctor to get recommendation for your required dose.
+Jarrow Formulas Methylcobalamin B-12 supplement contains 5000 micrograms per lozenge.
+Customers have reported that this product has helped cure diabetic related syndromes causing memory loss and even hypothyroidism.
+Jarrow Formulas offer methylcobalamin B-12 in several dosages including 500mcg, 1000mcg, 2500mcg, and the most potent 5000mcg.
+Depending on the severity of your B-12 deficiency or any other symptom-causing you to seek B-12 supplementation, you want to consult a doctor to get recommendations for your required dose.
 Methyl B-12 is a higher quality form of the vitamin B-12 which is absorbed more fluidly and can be stored better than most forms.
-This is why Jarrow Formulas methylcobalamin B-12 comes in at #2 on our list, they have been in business since 1977 providing high quality medical supplements & prescriptions.
+This is why Jarrow Formulas Methylcobalamin B-12 comes in at #2 on our list, they have been in business since 1977 providing high-quality medical supplements & prescriptions.